jrobbins/greens-io/README.md

 # What is greens-io?
 * It is a very abstract devops simulation that counts the number of passing test runs.
-* Multiple players, who can join a server at any time.
+* Multiple players work collaboratively by boosting each other's efforts.
+(How?)
 * Sometimes colaboration is required.
+E.g., discussing quizes.
 E.g., one-click code reviews.
+* The game takes 20 minutes to play.  (* (/ (* 8 (- (* 5 52) 12)) 60.0) 0.6) = 19.84

 # Greens-io rules
 * The goal is to reach the highest possible number of greens.
-* Each game lasts exactly one year of game time, which is about 30 minutes of real time.
+* Each game lasts exactly one year of game time, which is about 20 minutes of real time.
-* Players start by clicking a "Do manual test" button that causes one test run.
+* Players start by clicking a "Poke around" button that causes one test run.
-* Players press other buttons to build a manual or automated test suite.
+* Players press other buttons to build an automated test suite.
 * Each test run generates some greens, which are a spendable resource.
 * Players can spend greens and other resources unlock new game mechanics, e.g., automated test suites, CI, etc.
 * Players discover that mechanics exist in a complex tree of prequisites and costs, and have whimsical labels.